jaketae/jaketae.github.io/_posts/2020-06-28-genetic-algorithm.md

 <img src="/assets/images/2020-06-28-genetic-algorithm_files/2020-06-28-genetic-algorithm_59_0.svg">

 Comparing the two, we see that the optimal path returned by the genetic algorithm does contain some wasted traveling routes, namely the the chords between certain non-adjacent cities.
 Nonetheless, a lot of the adjacent cities are connected (hence the use of the aforementioned term, optimal segments).
-Considering the fact that there are a total of $100!$ possibilites, the fact that the algorithm was able to narrow it down to a plausible route that beats the baseline is still very interesting.
+Considering the fact that there are a total of $100!$ possibilities, the fact that the algorithm was able to narrow it down to a plausible route that beats the baseline is still very interesting.

 # Conclusion

 Genetic algorithms belong to a larger group of algorithms known as randomized algorithms.
 Prior to learning about genetic algorithms, the word "randomized algorithms" seemed more like a mysterious black box.
 After all, how can an algorithm find an answer to a problem using pseudo-random number generators, for instance?
-This post was a great opportunity to think more about this naive question through a concrete exampe.
-Moreover, it was also interesting to think about the traveilng salesman problem, which is a problem that appears so simple and easy, belying the true level of difficulty under the surface.
+This post was a great opportunity to think more about this naive question through a concrete example.
+Moreover, it was also interesting to think about the traveling salesman problem, which is a problem that appears so simple and easy, belying the true level of difficulty under the surface.

 There are many other ways to approach TSP, and genetic algorithms are just one of the many approaches we can take.
 It is also not the most effective way, as iterating over generations and generations can often take a lot of time.
-The contrieved semi-circle example, for instance, took somewhere around five to ten minutes to fully run on my 13-inch MacBook Pro.
+The contrived semi-circle example, for instance, took somewhere around five to ten minutes to fully run on my 13-inch MacBook Pro.
 Nonetheless, I think it is an interesting way well worth the time and effort spent on implementation.

 I hope you've enjoyed reading this post.
 Catch you up in the next one!